GIG-Cymru-NHS-Wales/authentication/README.md

 **Multi-Factor Authentication (MFA)**: Require multiple authentication factors to authenticate.
 The use of multiple factors offers much better protection than single-factor authentication.
 A typical example: require a password (which is something you know) and time-based one-time password using your mobile phone (which is something you have). [ⓘ](https://wikipedia.org/wiki/Multi-factor_authentication)

+### Parties

+**Authentication party**: Whomever is being authenticated, typically a person.

+**Single-party authentication (SPA)**: Require one party to authenticate.
+This is typical authentication, such as authentication of one person.

+**Multi-party authentication (MPA)**: Require multiple parties to authenticate in the same time period.
+This is specialized authentication, such as authentication of two persons for the purpose of higher security.

+**Two-person rule (2PR)**: The two-person rule is a control mechanism designed to achieve a high level of security for especially critical material or operations.
+Under this rule, access and actions require the presence of two or more authorized people.

+**Two-person integrity (2PI)** is the name for the security measures taken to prevent single-person access.

 ### Timing

 **Initial authentication**: Most computer systems authenticate users once at the start of the session.